Your free business.com+ membership unlocks exclusive tech deals and advisor support

 6. Moz Top 10

-• Use startup trends you read about as ways to start conversations on LinkedIn or X to make new contacts out of investors, mentors and fellow founders.
+• Use notable startup trends you read about to start conversations on LinkedIn or X, helping you connect with investors, mentors and fellow founders.

 8. LinkedIn

-Darcy Ann Flanders, CEO and founder at BaselineGroupNY, said her team follows clients, competitors and finance companies on LinkedIn.
+Darcy Ann Flanders, CEO and founder of BaselineGroupNY, said her team follows clients, competitors and fintech companies on LinkedIn.
 “By scrolling our LinkedIn feeds daily, we get news on new products, new hires and industry events,” she said.
 “A lot of the events come with new visual designs that inform us so we can see where others are going design- and branding-wise.”

 TipBottom line